ArchC/riscv/README.md

 test/acstone-programs, test/automotive-IMA or test/acstone-FP to
 the test folder.
 Enter that folder and run make.

+  - Use test/paranoia/Makefile as a starting point for compiling other programs.

 ## Running the executable

 To run a test program on the simulator, use the following command